carleshf/personal_site/content/academic/index.md

   * Microbiology Spectrum (accepted: 2022-11-23)

 * __Epimutation detection in the clinical context: guidelines and a use case from a new Bioconductor package__
-  * C Ruiz-Arenas, L Abarrategui, _C Hernandez-Ferrer_, ..., LA Pérez-Jurado, JR Gonzalez
+  * C Ruiz-Arenas, ..., _C Hernandez-Ferrer_, ..., JR Gonzalez
   * Genome Medicine (submitted: 2022-11-23)

 #### In preparation